HR/learnit/README.md

 > Make knowledge accessible

-A chat bot that tests your knowledge of the content you wanna comprehend.
+An app that assesses your knowledge of the content you want to learn using AI.

 ## Setup Environment